Medica Customer service: (952) 945-8000 or 1-800-952-3455

 - You will pay a co-insurance of 20% for covered services after you meet your deductible.

-- The out-of-pocket maximum of $2,000 for an individual and $4,000 for the family, is the total amount of charges for covered services you pay each year in deductibles, prescription co-pays and coinsurance.
+- The out-of-pocket maximum, the total amount of charges for covered services you pay each year in deductibles, prescription co-pays, and coinsurance, is $3,000 for an individual and $6,000 for a family

 - The prescription drug co-payments are as follows: